Planning a

 Remember shooting for editing means getting background shots for inserts.
 Frame each shot carefully, checking for excess headroom and distracting background.
 Be sure to include a five second pad of running tape at head and tail of each shot - e.g. before starting a pan or an interview.

 Editing takes a lot of time.
 You can save editing by preparation beforehand.
 Try watching your tapes and editing on paper.
 Time your shots roughly and then draw up a timed sequence of shots.
-You can also hook up two VCRs (video out to video in and audio out to audio in), dub your shots from your original tapes to a sequential "rough edit" of your final video.
+You can also request a sequential "rough edit" of your final video.

 While viewing your "rough edit" you can note whatever text (titles, subtitles and credits) you may want to use.
 You can also prepare a narration or "voice-over".
 Be careful not to overwrite.
 Remember the narration should enhance rather than replace your video.